manic232/ZX-Spectrum-Archive-2026/README.md

 ## Important Note Before Viewing Online:
-I originally designed these pages to be viewed at 1024×768 in  Internet Explorer on  Windows 98 or XP, but the world has moved on.
-These days, the best way to experience this little slice of Web 1.0 is to use  RetroZilla.
+I originally designed these pages with FrontPage 2000 on a Windows 98 or XP PC, aiming for a 1024×768 screen resolution in Internet Explorer.
+But the world has moved on.
+These days, the best way to experience this little slice of Web 1.0 is with RetroZilla.
 Modern browsers simply don’t render this old HTML the way it was intended.

-If you’re a vintage computer geek like me, you might be tempted to view the site on a real Windows 98 machine.
-And yes — that is possible.
-However, even on genuine Win98 hardware I’d still recommend using RetroZilla, because it renders these old pages far better than ancient Internet Explorer ever will.
+If you’re a vintage‑computer geek like me, you might be tempted to view the site on a real Windows 98 machine.
+And yes — that works.
+But during the 2026 reboot I tested everything far more thoroughly in RetroZilla than I ever did in Internet Explorer, and as a result the pages simply look and behave better in RetroZilla, even on genuine Win98 hardware.

 ## About The Archive: